hotwax/oms-documentation/documents/retail-operations/brokering/routings.md

 **4. Ship After**

 **5. Shipping Method**: Retailers can sort orders by shipping method, ensuring that orders with expedited shipping are allocated inventory before those with standard shipping.

+Now, next learn about recursive inventory allocation rules that ensures order is fulfilled from the best location.